 - Not for Profit.
 The purpose of this site is to learn and share knowledge.
 That being said, the research involved is a lot of work, along with building the site.
 We accept private donations and/or corporate sponsorships to cover expenses.
 Additionally, individual contributors may do paid consulting, writing, or other commercial ventures independent of this project.

 - Public Domain Unless otherwise noted, all the content of this site is released to the public domain.
 Any contributions belong solely to their contributors unless otherwise specified.
-This work

 Social ShareTwitter Facebook LinkedIn Reddit